 The Erie House board of directors named her executive director in March 2016, making her just the ninth individual—and fourth woman—to serve in this capacity since the agency's incorporation in 1915.
 Kirstin has been a tireless advocate for the mission of Erie House and brings with her a strong background in nonprofit administration and strategic fundraising.
 She also has extensive experience working with the agency's strategic partners both across the city of Chicago and at the national level.

 Kirstin applies her leadership expertise by volunteering with numerous organizations across the city of Chicago.
-She is Board Treasurer for the Illinois Coalition for Immigrant and Refugee Rights (ICIRR), a Board Member at Chicago Women in Philanthropy (CWIP), and a Board Member for the Metropolitan Chicago Breast Cancer Task Force.
-Kirstin was appointed by Mayor Rahm Emanuel to serve on the 2017-2019 Community Development Advisory Committee (CDAC).
-Additionally, Kirstin is a member of the Economic Club of Chicago and was a fellow in Crain’s Leadership Academy’s third cohort.
+She is Board Treasurer for the Illinois Coalition for Immigrant and Refugee Rights (ICIRR), Board Member for Susan G. Komen Chicago, Chicago Women in Philanthropy (CWIP),and the Metropolitan Chicago Breast Cancer Task Force.
+Kirstin was appointed by Mayor Rahm Emanuel to serve on the 2017-2019 Community Development Advisory Committee (CDAC), is a member of the Economic Club of Chicago and was a fellow in Crain’s Leadership Academy’s third cohort.
+In addition, she is a member of Leadership Greater Chicago, Class of 2019.

 “By educating an individual, we are strengthening an entire community.”